 1 Scope

 The present document specifies the Access Stratum (AS) part of the Idle Mode procedures applicable to a UE.
-The non-access stratum (NAS) part of Idle mode procedures and processes is specified in [5].
+The non-access stratum (NAS) part of Idle mode procedures and processes is specified in 3GPP TS 23.122 [5].

 The present document specifies the model for the functional division between the NAS and AS in a UE.

-The present document applies to all UEs that support at least E-UTRA, including multi-RAT UEs as described in 3GPP specifications, in the following cases:
+The present document applies to all UEs that support at least E-UTRA or MulteFire, including multi-RAT UEs as described in 3GPP specifications, in the following cases:

-- When the UE is camped on an E-UTRA cell;
+- When the UE is camped on an E-UTRA or a MulteFire cell;

 - When the UE is searching for a cell to camp on;